Skip to content

 return remaining # only weight/noise params remain

-The default protocol for EXC-INH systems optimizing for spontaneous (unstimulated) activity.
+The default target for EXC-INH systems optimizing for spontaneous (unstimulated) activity.

 Objectives: